 Now we use the product rule to find the first and second derivatives.
 Check these for yourself; they're fiddly!

 Thankfully we don't need to go any further with this beastly equation!
-Its sole purpose was to let us find the value of \(\raise 0.2pt{C\small.}\)
+Its sole purpose was to let us find \(\raise 0.2pt{C\small.}\)

 Finally, the general solution of the original equation is just the complementary function plus the particular integral: